gjimzhou/FREGY6831-Computational-Methods/README.md

 Functions for European call and put option payoff.

-Functions for Black-Scholes formulae.
+Functions for Black-Scholes formula.
 The outputs should contain price, delta, gamma, theta, vega, rho.